 The need for general practice to review its own branding is essential if we ever hope to fill the gap created by a failing primary medical delivery system.

-Dr Lisa Farndon (2006) wrote up her survey on podiatric activities at a time when the NHS sector, in particular, was still performing a perception of a higher proportion of nail and debridement skills.
-This diet of corns, callus and nail care formed the basis for essential or CORE practice.
-To this list were added foothealth advice and footwear.
-Fast forward 13 years and it is possible to believe for some matters have not changed while others have embraced a new technical medium.
+Dr Lisa Farndon (2006) wrote up her survey on podiatric activities when the NHS sector, in particular, was still perceiving a higher proportion of nail and debridement skills.
+This corns, callus and nail care diet formed the basis for essential or CORE practice.
+To this list were added foot health advice and footwear.
+Fast forward 13 years and it is possible to believe that some matters have not changed while others have embraced a new technical medium.
 The NHS has reduced the delivery of the ideals of core podiatry to ‘high risk’ while the independent (private) sector sees MusculoSKeletal practice as an integral part of activity embracing traditional forms of podiatry.

 A project that highlighted changes

 In 2020, the Landscape Project commenced in earnest to collect a sample of views from some 70 podiatrists about their career journeys.
-This included students and educationalists from 9 of the 13 podiatry based universities.
+This included students and educationalists from 9 of the 13 podiatry-based universities.
 The aim was to produce a guide as no book currently had sufficient detail on podiatry as a career.
-Websites are at best misleading or at worse fail to convince readers of the value behind podiatric medical delivery.
-Whitton et al (2021) pointed out that many enquiring of podiatry took to websites from the USA.
+Websites are misleading or, worse, fail to convince readers of the value behind podiatric medical delivery.
+Whitton et al (2021) pointed out that many enquiring about podiatry took to websites from the USA.

 Changes within Universities training students

-Combining the views of current and past students, educationalists and those who have climbed the tall ladder in career advancement, the end result has not only provided a different landscape emerging but a pathway to future enrolment principles.
+Combining the views of current and past students, educationalists and those who have climbed the tall ladder in career advancement, the end result has provided a different landscape emerging and a pathway to future enrolment principles.
 Look at any school curriculum covering the podiatry course – the overall scheme exists for anatomy, sciences, physiology, medicine and surgery, but as Dr Simon Otter pointed out in personal correspondence when editing our new career book, planned for 2023, there are other inclusions in some courses offering a deeper understanding behind clinical practice.
-Without mentioning names the topics are wide ranging and expect students to be more investigative;
+Without mentioning names, the topics are wide-ranging and expect students to be more investigative;

 “Developing Resilience of Self and Others for Professional Practice, Finding Your Academic Voice, Mechanics of Normal and Pathological Gait, Health Coaching Conversations, Developing a Spirit of Inquiry, Diagnostic Investigations for Podiatric Practice, Active Citizenship, Understanding and Appraising the Evidence for Practice, Influencing Innovation and Change, Pain: Theory and Management for Podiatrists, Business for Podiatrists.”
 S. Otter July 2022